-- We are working with government programs, government business development and workforce strategy personnel, and local employers to increase visibility of employment options within the sector and provide training pathways and employment opportunities for participants. - Working with education and training organisations to ensure there are suitable and attractive options for participants to upskill or reskill to meet industry needs.
-This includes, where appropriate, the facilitation of micro-credential courses, graduate certificates and industry-led traineeships, apprenticeships, and internships. - Generating awareness for (a) participants to explore multiple career pathways in this sector, not limited by perceptions of roles being confined to hygiene or personal care and focusing on the diversity of roles, including administrative, operational, or preparatory duties, and (b) youth in the career pathways presented in the sector, linking employment with traineeships, apprenticeships, and internship opportunities to showcase the jobs and careers on offer. - Holding government and industry-led education sessions for sole traders and start-ups to develop business and local employment options within the care, health, and community services space.
+- Working with government programs, government business development and workforce strategy personnel and local employers to increase visibility of employment options within the sector and provide training pathways and employment opportunities for participants. - Working with education and training organisations to ensure there are suitable and attractive options for participants to upskill or reskill to meet industry needs.
+This includes, where appropriate, the facilitation of micro-credential courses, graduate certificates and industry-led traineeships, apprenticeships and internships, with wrap around support for both individuals and employers to facilitate and encourage completion of training. - Generating awareness for (a) participants to explore multiple career pathways in this sector, not limited by perceptions of roles being confined to hygiene or personal care and focussing on the diversity of roles, including administrative, operational or preparatory duties and (b) youth in the career pathways presented in the sector, linking employment with traineeships, apprenticeships and internship opportunities to showcase the variety of jobs and careers on offer. - Holding government and industry-led education sessions for sole traders and start-ups to develop business and local employment options within the care, health and community services space.